The Pebble and the Boy: Reception

-The film generally received positive reviews.
-Rich Johnston, writing for Bleeding Cool referred to it as "an infectious film".
-UK Film Review gave it four out of five stars, saying "An emotional road trip movie loaded with classic jams and stylish fashion".
-Blazing Minds also gave it a four out of five stars, calling it a "quintessential comedy drama of Mod culture and music".
-Maryam Philpot, writing for the Reviews Hub, gave it 3.5 out of 5 stars saying "fairly unsurprising road movie but as a celebration of when you’re young and a soundtrack of classic hits, it’s a journey worth taking."
+The film received generally positive reviews from critics.
+Rich Johnston, writing for Bleeding Cool, referred to it as "an infectious film ... a delightful trip down memory lane".
+UK Film Review rated it four out of five stars, calling it "an emotional road trip movie loaded with classic jams and stylish fashion"; while Blazing Minds—also giving it four out of five stars—believed it to be a "quintessential comedy-drama of Mod culture and music".
+Maryam Philpot, writing for The Reviews Hub, rated it 3.5 out of 5 stars and said that, while the plot was "fairly unsurprising", the film was still "a journey worth taking".
+The Guardian however was more critical in its appraisal, writing, "Not even a storming soundtrack of mod classics can save a humdrum scooter-to-Brighton caper".